shaou77/GCI/README.md

 # GCI
-the sorce code for ‘’Glycemic Comparison Index (GCI): A Retrospective Analysis of its Prognostic Value in ICU Patients with AMI and Diabetes''
+the source code for ‘’Glycemic Comparison Index (GCI): A Retrospective Analysis of its Prognostic Value in ICU Patients with AMI and Diabetes''